 Another option to consider is taking an organised tour of Balandra Beach.
 If you don’t have a car, this can be a great option.

-There are tours that visit Balandra via land.
-But many will reach the beach via boat, providing a unique experience.
+There are tours that visit Balandra via land, but most go to the beach via boat, providing a unique experience.

 How to get to Balandra Beach from Los Cabos